AdityaGM358/GYM-WEB-FRNT-END1/README.md

 # GYM-WEB-FRNT-END1
 Welcome to the GYM-WEB-FRNT-END1 repository!
 This repository contains a front-end design project for a gym subscription website.
 The website aims to provide a visually appealing and user-friendly interface for users to explore and engage with various gym subscription options.

-Description The Gym Subscription Website project focuses on creating an attractive and intuitive user interface for a gym membership platform.
+Description:  The Gym Subscription Website project focuses on creating an attractive and intuitive user interface for a gym membership platform.
 Although it is a front-end design project, it offers a solid foundation for building a fully functional website by integrating with a back-end and a database of your choice.

 The website design is centered around promoting gym membership plans, highlighting their features, and encouraging users to sign up.
 The user interface is designed to be responsive, ensuring a seamless experience across different devices and screen sizes.